Rock Radio Scrapbook

 Few deejays in rock radio history rocked the mike quite the way Raccoon Carney did in the '70s and '80s.
 To be sure, there are many other great screamers, Jackson Armstrong, Terry Young, Bill Lee and Truckin' Tom Kent to name a few.
 But the Raccoon had his own distinct style that probably had the engineers worried about whether the transmitter would still be standing after his shift!

 Raccoon Carney was actually Ralph Carney Albani.
-He got his start at CFAR Flin Flon, Man., in 1974, then moved to CKRC Winnipeg from 1974 to 1976.
+He got his start at CFAR Flin Flon, Manitoba, in 1974, then moved to CKRC Winnipeg from 1974 to 1976.
 He was at CFUN from 1976 to 1978, then Vancouver rival CKLG from 1978 to 1983.
 Taking a break from on-air work, Carney was with Palmer Jarvis Advertising Winnipeg in 1988, then was president of Ralph Carney Communications Winnipeg from 1989 to 1997.
 Carney returned to radio as morning man at CFWM Winnipeg from 1997 to 1998.
 He started at CFRW Winnipeg in 2006, while continuing his work as managing partner of AdManagement Canada.

 To hear Raccoon Carney, click here.